21st January 2021

 If you have, or care for someone with, a mental health problem

-If you already have a mental health problem, then you may be finding the coronavirus (COVID-19) outbreak particularly challenging.
+If you already have a mental health problem, then you may be finding the effects of the coronavirus (COVID-19) pandemic particularly challenging.

-Mind offer comprehensive information about looking after your mental health, including how to manage difficult feelings or behaviours to do with hygiene, washing or fears of infection.
+Mind offer useful information about looking after your mental health during this time.
+This includes how to manage difficult feelings or behaviours to do with hygiene, washing or fears of infection.
 It also covers managing symptoms of anxiety and panic or feeling trapped and claustrophobic.

 - If you have already been given a Crisis Line number from a health professional, please call it.